varnish/varnish-wiki/source/intro/cache_invalidation.rst

 ``}``

-This sets the ttl to 5seconds, thus varnish picks up Magento changes every 5sec.
+This sets the ttl to 5seconds, thus varnish picks up website changes every 5sec.

 However, it is known that the most effective way of increasing a websites hit ratio is to increase the time-to-live (ttl) of the objects.
 Therefore there is